 1924.
 Oil on canvas, 25 1/2 x 39 1/2" (64.8 x 100.3 cm)

 Miró’s landscape evokes life on his family’s farm in Montroig, Catalonia, Spain.
-A politically autonomous region of Spain near the French border, with its own parliament, language, history, and culture.
-Catalan nationalism has been a subject of debate for over a century.
-Perhaps hinting at this contentious history, the Catalan-born Joan Miró depicts the French, Catalan, and Spanish flags in the background.
-In the foreground, he writes the word “sard,” short for “Sardana,” the national dance of Catalonia, is painted in the foreground.
-This word is also a reference to the fragmented letters and words found in Dadaist and Surrealist poetry by which he was influenced.
+A politically autonomous region near Spain’s border with France, Catalonia maintains its own parliament, language, history, and culture.
+Catalan nationalism has been a subject of debate for more than a century.
+Perhaps hinting at this contentious history, Miró depicts the French, Catalan, and Spanish flags in the background.
+In the foreground, he writes the word “sard,” short for “Sardana,” Catalonia’s national dance.
+This truncated word also references the fragmented letters and words of the Dadaist and Surrealist poetry by which he was influenced.

-In 1923 Miró moved from Montroig, just south of Barcelona, to Paris.
-The move meant a transition from painting directly from nature to working in a Paris studio.
-A few years later, Miró explained the impact on his work, stating, “I have managed to escape into the absolute nature, and my landscapes have nothing in common anymore with outside reality….”1
+In 1923, Miró moved from Montroig to Paris.
+The move meant a transition from painting directly from nature to working indoors, in a studio.
+A few years later, he explained the impact this location change had on his work: “I have managed to escape into the absolute nature, and my landscapes have nothing in common anymore with outside reality….”1

 The natural landforms of a region; also, an image that has natural scenery as its primary focus.